glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 ## Imagine...

-Imagine that we are developing a MMORPG (massively multiplayer online role-playing game).
+Imagine that we are developing an MMORPG (massively multiplayer online role-playing game).
 Our differentiating feature is that users can craft and store pretty much anything they can come up with!
 Quite ambitious, but that is how we roll in the software engineering world.
-Ambition and scope creep is our middle name!
-One of the first issues we face is the fact that whenever a user crafts, buys or finds something, we want to display an icon for that item.
-We are developing a game in the end... can't just show text to our players!
+Ambition and scope creep are our middle names!
+One of the first issues we face is the fact that whenever a user crafts, buys, or finds something, we want to display an icon for that item.
+We are developing a game, after all... we can't just show text to our players!

-There is no way we are going to create a custom icon for all possible items in your game.
-Tagging icons is also out of the questions, because that sounds like manual work, and we developers don't like doing things manually!
-So what is the solution?
+There is no way we are going to create a custom icon for all possible items in our game.
+Tagging icons is also out of the question, because that sounds like manual work, and we developers don't like doing things manually!
+So what’s the solution?
 Well, thanks to AI and machine learning, that would be **embedding models** and **vector search**!

 ## Vector search
 Vector search is the art of using embedded vectors to search for semantically similar items.
-It is how LLM's like chatGPT work (among other techniques) and has become quite popular past years.
-Embedding models transform objects into their vector representation, which is an array of *float* numbers.
-These models have been trained using machine learning to understand the context and meaning of whatever they are embedding, and have become quite good at what they do.
+It is how LLMs like ChatGPT work (among other techniques) and has become quite popular in recent years.
+Embedding models transform objects into their vector representations, which are arrays of *float* numbers.
+These models have been trained using machine learning to understand the context and meaning of whatever they are embedding, and they have become quite good at what they do.
 So what does that do for us?
-Well we can use an embedding model that understands images and text (a so called multi-modal embedding model) and use that to find an icon that is semantically close to whatever the player is searching!
-Then all we need to do is a vector search using the input text of the player, and return the icon that best fits that text.
+Well, we can use an embedding model that understands images and text (a so-called multi-modal embedding model) and use that to find an icon that is semantically close to whatever the player is searching for!
+Then all we need to do is a vector search using the input text of the player and return the icon that best fits that text.

-To do this we just need a backend that receives a `searchText` and a vector database that we can leverage for quick and painless vector search.
-In our case we will use **Kotlin** and **Ktor** for our backend and **Weaviate** as a vector database.
+To do this, we need a backend that receives a `searchText` and a vector database that we can leverage for quick and painless vector searches.
+In our case, we will use **Kotlin** and **Ktor** for our backend and **Weaviate** as a vector database.

 ## Setting up Weaviate
-There are alot of vector databases out there, so why are we choosing [Weaviate](https://weaviate.io/)?
+There are a lot of vector databases out there, so why are we choosing [Weaviate](https://weaviate.io/)?
 Well, most importantly, ease of use.
-Weaviate is open source, and allows us to easily deploy the database (locally) using *docker*.
+Weaviate is open-source and allows us to easily deploy the database (locally) using *Docker*.
 They even have a handy *docker-compose* [generator](https://weaviate.io/developers/weaviate/installation/docker-compose)!
 Clicking through it gave us the the following `docker-compose.yml`:

 ```yaml
 ---